c4rth/pojobook/README.md

 ### 1. Annotation-Based Generation

 Generates lightweight POJOs with `@CobolRecord` and `@CobolField` annotations.
-Serialization and deserialization are handled at runtime using reflection via the `CobolSerializerFacade` class.
+Serialization and deserialization are handled at runtime using reflection via the `CobolSerializer` class.

 **Characteristics:**

 - ✅ Simple, clean POJOs with minimal code
 - ✅ Flexible - easy to modify field mappings via annotations
 - ✅ Uses runtime reflection for serialization/deserialization
-- ✅ Requires `pojobook-serializer` dependency at runtime
+- ✅ Requires `pojobook-core` dependency at runtime
 - ❌ Slight runtime overhead due to reflection

 **Generated POJO Example:**